toshim45/laravel-reverse-mysql/README.md

 - need custom theme, we just provide simple html stub, edit as you need
 - need a lot of additional code after generate
 - need generator which simply read your database fields
+- no code bloat, no helper files, it just your model, controller and crud blades

 ## Do not use this
 - if you need generator with migration included, because this reverse code from mysql